Meet the Governors

 Sarah is External Affairs Director at Dufry, an international business and significant employer in the Heathrow area.
 She is responsible for stakeholder relations and maintains close links with Governments and regulators to protect and enhance business growth opportunities.
 Sarah is also President of the European Travel Retail Confederation (ETRC), Chair of UK Travel Retail Forum, a board member of the Duty Free World Council, founder member and Chair of Women in Travel Retail, which offers career guidance and networking opportunities to women in the travel retail industry, and Chair of Lotus Flower Trust, a charity which builds schools and homes for disadvantaged children in remote villages in India.
 Sarah is a member of the Strategic Advisory Board of Loughborough University's School of Business and Economics.

 As Headteacher of Langley Grammar School, John is an ex-officio Governor.

 Raised in East Anglia, John attended the town grammar school and was the first in his family to go onto higher education.
 He graduated from Durham University with a degree in Engineering Science and Management, and had a brief spell as an engineer with Unilever before deciding to retrain as a physics teacher.
 His subsequent career has been in a series of selective and partly-selective schools in Buckinghamshire and Hertfordshire before taking up the headship at Langley Grammar School in 2010.

-John is a National Leader of Education, Ofsted Inspector, Vice Chair of Slough Schools Forum and is involved in collaborative work with other schools for the benefit of the local area.
+John is a National Leader of Education, Ofsted Inspector, Chair of Slough Schools Forum and is involved in collaborative work with other schools for the benefit of the local area.